Helping the Shy Child Thrive

 In some children, shyness is the manifestation of inner problems, not inner peace.
 This child is more than shy, he withdraws.
 He avoids eye-to-eye contact and has a lot of behavioral problems.
 People are not comfortable in his presence.
 When you delve into this little person, you discover he operates from anger and fear instead of peace and trust.
 When you delve deeper, you often find he has a lot to be angry about.

 What about the bubbly two-year-old who smiles and waves at every stranger, but who at age three turns into a clam?
 Mothers often worry about what they did to cause such a personality reversal.
 The answer usually is “nothing.”
 Before age two, many children are spontaneous.
 They act before they think, especially in social relations.
-Between two and four years of age, children go through a second phase of stranger anxiety, as they become afraid of people they don’t know.
+Between two and four years of age, children go through the second phase of stranger anxiety, as they become afraid of people they don’t know.

 I frequently experience “shy” scenes with new patients in my office.
-When I enter the examining room the child lowers his chin to his chest, semi-closes his eyes, puts his thumb into his mouth, and darts behind his mother, clinging to her legs trying to hide.
+When I enter the examining room the child lowers her chin to her chest, semi-closes her eyes, puts her thumb into her mouth, and darts behind her mother, clinging to her legs trying to hide.
 I make no attempt to go after the child, but first greet the mother in an easy, friendly way.
 As the mother becomes comfortable relating to me, the child listens in on our socializing.
-Hopefully, he’ll decide “He’s okay with mom, so he’s okay with me.”
-If the child doesn’t reappear, I make a game out of the moment: “Where’s Tommy?
-I sure would like to see him.
-I guess he isn’t here.
+Hopefully, she’ll decide “He’s okay with mom, so he’s okay with me.”
+If the child doesn’t reappear, I make a game out of the moment: “Where’s Katie?
+I sure would like to see her.
+I guess she isn’t here.
 I’ll come back later.”
 I go out of the room for a moment to give the child space, then reenter, usually to a child at ease.
 Social retreating is a normal stage of development.
 Before you apologize to your relatives, blush from embarrassment, or call a behavioral therapist, be patient.
-Give your child encouragement and space and he will soon blossom again.
+Give your child encouragement and space and she will soon blossom again.